buddingmonkey/SpriteKit-Easing/README.md

 [node runAction:action]

-// The rest of the library follows this sintax with the exception of the Float and Point
+// The rest of the library follows this syntax with the exception of the Float and Point
-// Those add a setter that can be used to update a variable as the action updates
+// Those add a setter that can be used to update a variable of your choice as the action updates
 ```

 ####More to come... stay tuned...